billerickson/BE-Subpages-Widget/readme.txt

 = 1.3 =
 * Only output HTML for classes if there are classes
+* Allow second level subpages to be nested in li
+* Czech translation

 = 1.2 =
 * Add class for first menu item